 A student may apply for an extension of a Leave of Absence, but only to a total maximum of 20 months for that Leave of Absence.

-A Leave of Absence is only available to students that have successfully completed 15 credits at Concordia University of Edmonton.
-Students are only eligible for a second or subsequent Leave of Absence after they have successfully completed a minimum of 15 credits since their last Leave of Absence.
+A Leave of Absence is only normally available only to students that who have successfully completed 15 9 credits at Concordia University of Edmonton.
+[Approved by the General Faculties Council on May 22nd, 2020] Students are only eligible for a second or subsequent Leave of Absence after they have successfully completed a minimum of 15 credits since their last Leave of Absence.

 For graduate students, the Dean of Graduate Studies approves or denies requests for Leave of Absences upon recommendation by the Program Director.
 For all other students, the Dean of their program approves or denies requests for Leave of Absences; if a program has a Program Director the Dean shall consult with the Program Director.